-We’ve updated our tips so now they’re even more useful.
+We’ve updated our advice on how to safely pack a bottle so now the tips are even more useful.

-Before you decide to post a bottle check that your bottle has not been opened, that it is fit for sale and not leaking.
-We recommend leaving each bottle on its side for 24 hours before checking to see if it is leaking.
+Before you decide to post a bottle check that your bottle has its original tamper-evident closure, that it is fit for sale and not leaking.
+We recommend leaving each bottle on its side for 24 hours before packing to see if it is leaking.

 Also check that it hasn’t been opened already!